 By Rod Machado

 NOTE: I post these articles, in particular this one, in hopes of receiving some well reasoned input.
 This article presents an hypothesis that needs testing.
 Nearly every response so far suggests that pilots should be taught to fly coordinated instead of making right patterns standard as a means of reducing the stall/spin risk.
 Well, of course pilots should be taught to fly coordinated (as I've advocated for decades).
 This piece, however, isn't about changing the pilot.
 It's about changing the environment in which a pilot flies to reduce the risk of flight.
 One is completely unrelated to the other.
 Saying that we shouldn't change the environment to make flying safer is very similar to saying that we shouldn't have air bags in an airplane because the pilot should train his body to withstand the impact of a crash.
 We change the environment (add airbags) to make the pilot safer in addition to promoting proper pilot skills.
-Finally, everyone knows someone who has stalled and spun when making right-hand patterns.
+Finally, you may actually know someone who stalled and spun when making right-hand patterns.
 That, however, is irrelevant if stalls and spins occur more often (per-hour or circuit flown, or something) in left-hand patterns.
 So I look forward to any comments you might offer in support or rejection of this hypothesis.

 We take a big risk when offering ideas that contradict long-standing traditions.
 In a sixth-grade Catholic school class, I suggested that God would get some good vibes from humanity if he graded everyone on a curve.
 The head nun was “nun” too happy with my suggestion and threw a shoe at me.
 Unfortunately, it still had a kid in it.
 So, if you elect to toss footware in response to the following hypothesis, please remove its current occupant before doing so.